Vedant2254/EHR-LockChain/Readme.md

 1. The output from `FileReader().readAsDataURL()` can be either be directly encrypted using `utf-8` to `hex`/`base64` encryption, then it can be decrypted using `hex`/`base64` to `utf-8` encryption.
 (This method seems better as output can directly be give to iframe to display the data)

-1. Or the ouput can be split using a ',', donig this will give us an array with second element as `base64` format of data.
+1. Or the ouput can be split using a ',', dog this will give us an array with second element as `base64` format of data.
 This can then be encrypted using `base64` to `hex`/`base64` and decrypted vice versa.

 ## Mechanisms